• Skip to main content

 When One Testing Solution Isn’t Enough

 Go to any conference, attend some webinars, or just do a search for application security testing solutions and you can quickly see the sheer number of solutions out there.
 As in every situation, there are some that are great and some that are not so great.
 With such great marketing, it is often very difficult to determine what is the best solution.
 All too often people are looking for that silver bullet.
 That one testing tool or pen testing company that will find everything.
-Unfortunately, that solution doesn’t exist, or I just haven’t seen it.
+Unfortunately, … [Read more...] about When One Testing Solution Isn’t Enough

 Filed Under: General Tagged With: awareness, development, SDL, SDL Development lifecycle, sdlc, secure code, security, security coding, security testing, testing